SAML-Toolkits/java-saml/README.md

 # (In order to validate the xml, 'strict' and 'wantXMLValidation' must be true).
 onelogin.saml2.security.want_xml_validation = true

+# Indicates if the SP will validate 'Destination' attribute in SAML response
+# Both 'strict' and 'wantDestinationUrlValidation' must be true
+onelogin.saml2.security.want_destination_url_validation = true

 # Algorithm that the toolkit will use on signing process.
 Options:
 #  'http://www.w3.org/2000/09/xmldsig#rsa-sha1'
 #  'http://www.w3.org/2000/09/xmldsig#dsa-sha1'